-You can switch display devices, and configure display options, from the Display Settings control panel.
+You can switch display devices, and configure display options, from the Display settings (click the Start Menu and click Settings > System or right-click the desktop and select Display settings) control panel (see page 1 - 38).
 In Windows 10 it is possible to quickly configure external displays from the Project menu (press the Windows logo key \blacksquare on your keyboard and the P key).